liangchow/zindi-amazon-secret-runway/README.md

 This project uses the following data sources:
 - Sentinel-1 Satellite Imagery: Synthetic Aperture Radar (SAR) images.
 Data from the VV and VH bands are used for this project.
 - Sentinel-2 Satellite Imagery: The S2 Multispectral Instrument (MSI) samples 13 spectral bands: visible, NIR, red edge and Short Wave Infra-Red (SWIR), and atmospheric bands.
 The visible, NIR and SWIR bands were used for this project, a total of 6 bands.
-- Sample Illegal Runways:
+- Sample Illegal Runways: Geospatial shape files were provided by the Zindi team.
-- Road Network:
+- Road Network: Open Street Map (OSM) geospatial data were used for this project to identify roads during the image cleaning process.

 ## Data Processing:
 - Band Selection: